Ritvik-G/in-situ_eval/README.md

 ## Running via CLI (optional)

-Instead of the UI, you can run the whole pipeline from the command line:
+Instead of the UI, you can run the whole pipeline from the command line (refer to config generation from above):

 ```bash
 python Code/main.py -c pipeline.config.yaml